Commuting symplectomorphisms and Dehn twists in divisors

 Combining the definitions, $\chi([L_1]^\phi *[L_2]^{\phi^{-1}})$ counts holomorphic sections over two cylinders and a twice-punctured sphere which have the same asymptotics over the punctures in two pairs, see Figure~\ref{fig:lag_ell_rel}(a).
-Here the cylinder $S^1\times [0;+\infty)$ is seen as a once punctured disk.
+Here the cylinder $S^1\times [0,+\infty)$ is seen as a once punctured disk.
 This count equals the number of sections of a glued fibration over an annulus, with monodromy $\phi$ around the core circle, and Lagrangian conditions $S^1\times L_1, S^1\times L_2$ over the boundary of the annulus.
-The annulus carries a fixed `long' complex structure, see Figure~\ref{fig:lag_ell_rel}(b).
+The annulus carries a fixed ``long'' complex structure, see Figure~\ref{fig:lag_ell_rel}(b).

-On the other hand, $STr(\phi\hf)$ counts sections of a trivial fibration over the strip $[0;1]\times \R$ with Lagrangian boundary conditions $\R\times L_i$ and asymptotics differing by $\phi$ over $t\to \pm\infty$, see Figure~\ref{fig:lag_ell_rel}(c).
+On the other hand, $STr(\phi\hf)$ counts sections of a trivial fibration over the strip $[0,1]\times \R$ with Lagrangian boundary conditions $\R\times L_i$ and asymptotics differing by $\phi$ over $t\to \pm\infty$, see Figure~\ref{fig:lag_ell_rel}(c).
 We can glue the fibration over the strip twisting it by $\phi$ to get a fibration over the annulus which we have already encountered: it carries Lagrangian conditions $S^1\times L_i$ over the boundary and has monodromy $\phi$ around the core circle, see Figure~\ref{fig:lag_ell_rel}(d).
-By gluing, $STr(\phi\hf)$ equals to the count of holomorphic sections of this fibration, with a fixed (`long', but in the other direction than before) complex structure on the annulus.
+By gluing, $STr(\phi\hf)$ is equal to the count of holomorphic sections of this fibration, with a fixed (``long'', but in the other direction than before) complex structure on the annulus.
 As the count of sections does not depend on the complex structure on the annulus, we get Theorem~\ref{th:ell_rel_Lag}.
 We omit the discussion of signs which was carried out in detail for the case of commuting symplectomorphisms.
-The present case can be studied by almost the same arguments if we superficially deform the Lagrangians so that $T_pL_1=T_pL_2$ for all intersection points $p\in L_1\cap L_2$, keeping these points isolated, and then pick nondegenerate Hamiltonians $H_1,H_2$ to compute $HF(L_1,L_2)$.
+The signs in present case can be studied by similar arguments if we superficially deform the Lagrangians so that $T_pL_1=T_pL_2$ for all intersection points $p\in L_1\cap L_2$, keeping these points isolated, and then pick non-degenerate Hamiltonians $H_1,H_2$ to compute $HF^*(L_1,L_2)$.

 Let us now explain Proposition~\ref{prop:hf_bound_lag}.
-The most important step is to prove a Lagrangian analogue of Lemma~\ref{lem:action_hf_homology_fixloc}: if $\phi$ is a map of finite order with smooth fixed locus $X^\phi$ and smooth orientable Lagrangian fixed loci $L_i^\phi\subset X^\phi$ then
+The most important step is to prove a Lagrangian analogue of Lemma~\ref{lem:action_hf_homology_fixloc}: if $\phi$ is a map of finite order with fixed locus $X^\phi$ and smooth orientable Lagrangian fixed loci $L_i^\phi\subset X^\phi$ then

 Recall that $[L_1^\phi]\cdot[L_2^\phi]\in\Z$ is the homological intersection of the fixed loci $L_1^\phi,L_2^\phi$ inside $X^\phi$.
 (Note that $L_i^\phi$ are automatically isotropic but not necessarily Lagrangian, although we will only use the case when they are Lagrangian.
 One can get examples of $(\phi\hf)^k=-\id$ in Lemma~\ref{lem:lag_ell_rel_square} when dimensions of $L_1^\phi$, $L_2^\phi$ are different.)